Limited in authority, OPCW finally allowed to collect some evidence — But is it too little, too late?

 After 18 days, inspectors have finally reached the second chemical attack site in Douma, near Syria’s capital Damascus.

-Using helicopters, the Assad regime’s air force struck twice on April 7, first with chlorine and then with chlorine and a stronger agent.
+Using helicopters, the Assad regime’s air force struck twice on April 7, first with chlorine and then with chlorine and a stronger agent, according to witnesses and local medical staff and first responders.
 An estimated 85 people were killed within hours, and hundreds were injured.

 The assault succeeded in forcing the surrender of Douma, the last town in the East Ghouta area which had been held by the opposition since 2012.
 Tens of thousands of people were forcibly removed to northern Syria in the following days.